 - Polyethylene – which is long-lasting and gentle on the skin.

-- Polypropylene – which is also long-last but more hard.
+- Polypropylene – which is also long-last but harsher and resilient.

 After 50 years of development, artificial grass is now in its third generation.
 The third generation of artificial grass is now a lot similar to real grass and is UV ray resistant and tolerant to wear, tear and abrasion.
 It also has longer fibres and contains a thatch.

 Polyethylene is used to make the blades of artificial grass, and is a popular form of plastic that is used to make things such as plastic carrier bags and bottles.
 Polyethylene originally comes in a solid shape, and has to be melted down and mixed with colours and other special agents (such as UV resistant supplements).